gaborbernat/algo-notes/problem_solutions/common_ancester_of_two_nodes_in_tree.md

-There is a problem with the code above that if one of a or b is not in the tree and the function returns a or b, we can not make sure if the node is really the common ancester(and the other node is in the children tree of this node) or the other node is not in the tree.
+There is a problem with the code above that if one of a or b is not in the tree and the function returns a or b, we can not make sure if the node is really the common ancestor(and the other node is in the children tree of this node) or the other node is not in the tree.

 This problem is not easy to solve under Java which can not return multiple return value.